gbroques/ccxmeshreader/README.md

 The optional `GENERATE` parameter is respected with start, end, and step.

 ### *INCLUDE
-Files specified by the `*INCLUDE` keyword are read, but currently limited to relative file paths, and assumed to be relative to the path passed to `read_inp`.
+Files specified by the `*INCLUDE` keyword are read, but currently limited to relative file paths, and assumed to be relative to the path passed to `read_mesh`.

 Recursive includes (i.e. `*INCLUDE` statements in a previously included file) are not yet supported.